-- 1. Articulate a synthesis of every major category of systematic theology. - 2.
+- Articulate a synthesis of every major category of systematic theology and trace its development throughout church history. - 2.
 Exegete and apply Scripture using inductive methods and principles of literal-grammatical-historical hermeneutics.

 Required Courses in the TSC Program (all courses are 3 credits unless otherwise noted)